CYBAVO/ios_wallet_sdk_sample/docs/transaction.md

 ## Deposit

 - Select a wallet address, create a new one if needed.
-- Generate QRCode
+- Generate QR code
-- Present the QRCode for deposit.
+- Present the QR code for deposit.

 ## Withdraw